 Harvard Department of Ophthalmology Grand Rounds

 Grand Rounds are held on Thursday mornings and are well attended by the faculty of MEEI as well as community ophthalmologists and trainees.
 Grand Rounds is typically conducted in the format of clinical case presentations given by residents and fellows.
-The case presentations are moderated by diverse faculty, including Dr. Joseph F. Rizzo III, Dr. Reza Dana, Dr. Matthew Gardiner, Dr. Dean Eliott, Dr. Angela Turalba, and Dr. John Loewenstein.
+The case presentations are moderated by diverse faculty, including Dr. Joseph F. Rizzo III, Dr. Reza Dana, Dr. Matthew Gardiner, Dr. Dean Eliott, and Dr. John Loewenstein.
 The interactive nature of the rounds allows attendings, trainees, nursing staff, and social workers to discuss clinical cases from multiple perspectives.

 Chief Resident's Rounds